coderquill/coderquill.github.io/about.md

 ---

 Hey!
 Thanks for stopping by.
 I am just a 20 year old girl who loves to code!
 In my free time, you will probably catch me reading a book, painting, dancing or just being a sloth and sleeping.
-Please feel free to convey your thoughts suggestions about my blog posts!
+Please feel free to convey your thoughts and suggestions about my blog posts!